How to compare electricity only deals

 What is green electricity?

 Green electricity is electricity that comes from renewable sources such as wind power, solar power, biogas or geothermal heat.
-There are a number of energy providers that offer green electricity including the UK’s Big Six (British Gas, SSE, Npower, E.ON, EDF and Scottish Power) and a number of smaller providers who specialise in green energy.
+There are a number of energy providers that offer green electricity including the UK’s large suppliers (including British Gas, E.ON, EDF and Scottish Power) and a number of smaller providers who specialise in green energy.
+Some suppliers offset their gas and electricity rather than getting them directly from renewable sources, so this is something to watch out for if it is important to you.

 How to compare electricity tariffs